-In the last ten years, the U.S. Supreme Court has declined to grant review in at least 88 Second Amendment cases where lower courts upheld gun safety laws.
-This includes a number of gun lobby-backed lawsuits advocating for a dangerously unlimited interpretation of the Second Amendment—one that ignores the careful safeguards expressed in the Supreme Court’s landmarkSecond Amendment case, District of Columbia v.
+In the last ten years, the U.S. Supreme Court has declined to grant review in over 150 Second Amendment cases, including numerous cases where lower courts upheld critical gun safety laws.
+Among the many cases in which the Court has denied review are a number of gun lobby-backed lawsuits advocating for a dangerously unlimited interpretation of the Second Amendment — one that ignores the careful safeguards expressed in the Supreme Court’s landmarkSecond Amendment case, District of Columbia v.
 Heller.
 By repeatedly declining to review lower court decisions that upheld federal, state, and local gun laws, the Supreme Court has reconfirmed that the Amendment is not an obstacle to the laws that keep our communities safe from gun violence.

 In 2010, the Court decided McDonald v.
 City of Chicago, which held that the right recognized in Heller extends to state and local governments.
 That case involved a Chicago law nearly identical to the one struck down in Heller and did not expand the substantive scope of the Second Amendment.
 The only other Second Amendment case the Supreme Court has weighed in on since 2010 is Caetano v.
 Massachusetts, involving a Massachusetts law that prohibits private possession of stun guns.In a short, unsigned opinion—see Caetano v.
 Massachusetts, 136 S. Ct.
 1027 (2016) (per curiam)—the Court did not break any new legal ground or rule that stun guns are protected by the Second Amendment.
 Instead, the Court’s decision in Caetano simply vacated and remanded the Massachusetts Supreme Court’s decision upholding the constitutionality of the state’s stun gun ban, and directed the state court to apply Heller. ⤴︎